somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-06-28-what-are-the-most-effective-tiktok-marketing-strategies-in-2024.md

 ### POST ONLY ###
 post:
   title: "What Are the Most Effective TikTok Marketing Strategies in 2024?"
-  excerpt: "Discover the most effective TikTok marketing strategies for 2024 to maximize your brand's reach, engagement, and growth on the platform."
+  description: "Discover the most effective TikTok marketing strategies for 2024 to maximize your brand's reach, engagement, and growth on the platform."
-  author: alex
+  author: christina-hill
   id: 1719651250
   tags: ["TikTok marketing strategies","TikTok growth 2024","social media marketing","influencer marketing"]
   categories: ["Social Media Marketing","Digital Marketing","TikTok Marketing"]